sidechained/TrainingTheBeagle/Projects/soundvase/_README.txt

 - the first three files will live in the /home/debian/soundvase folder on the beaglebone
 - soundvaseBoot will go in /Volumes/rootfs/etc/init.d

-** Copying the files onto the beaglebone
+** Copying the Files onto the Beaglebone

-- open terminal, navigate to an appropriate folder to download the sound vase software into
+- open terminal and navigate to an appropriate folder to download the sound vase software into
 $ cd ~/home/grahambooth/documents/
 - clone the project from github
 $ git clone https://github.com/sidechained/TrainingTheBeagle
 - move into the projects folder where the soundvase project can be found
-$ cd TrainingTheBeagle/projects
+$ cd TrainingTheBeagle/Projects
-- copy the soundvase folder into the home folder of the beaglebone
+- copy the soundvase folder into the home folder of the beaglebone (replace [your_ip] with the IP of your beaglebone)
-- [your_username] is … (will this always be debian?) and [x.x.x.x] is the IP of your beaglebone
-$ scp soundvase [your_username]@[x.x.x.x] /home/debian/
+$ scp -r soundvase debian@[your_ip]:/home/debian/
 - log into the beaglebone and check the software is in the right place
-$ ssh debian@192.168.x.x
+$ ssh debian@[your_ip]
 $ cd /soundvase
 $ ls
 - if you see the above list of four files, you are ready to start testing